 Bring a large pot of salted water to a boil.
-Add the pasta and cook until al dente, 7 to 9 minutes, or according to package instructions.
-Reserve 3/4 cup of the cooking water, drain the pasta, and set it aside.
+Add the pasta and cook until al dente, 7 to 9 minutes or according to package instructions.
+Meanwhile, cook the mushrooms.

-Meanwhile, heat 1 tablespoon of the butter and the oil in a large skillet over medium heat.
+Heat 1 tablespoon of the butter and the oil in a large skillet over medium heat until shimmering.
 Add the mushrooms, season with salt and pepper, and sauté until browned and tender, about 5 minutes.
-Add the garlic and remaining 2 tablespoons butter and sauté for 1 minute more.
+Add the garlic, red pepper flakes if using, and remaining 2 tablespoons butter and sauté for 1 minute more.

-Add the cooked spaghetti, reserved cooking water, and 1/2 cup cheese.
-Toss and stir until the water has just evaporated and the cheese has melted into the pasta, about 2 minutes.
-Add the parsley and toss once more to combine.
-Serve in shallow bowls, sprinkling with additional grated cheese over each serving.
+When the pasta is ready, reserve 3/4 cup of the cooking water, then drain the pasta.
+Add the pasta, reserved cooking water, and cheese to the skillet.
+Toss over medium heat until the cheese is melted and the sauce thickens and coats the pasta, about 2 minutes.
+Add the parsley and toss to combine.
+Serve in shallow bowls with more cheese for serving.

 Storage: Leftovers can be refrigerated in an airtight container for up to 4 days.